How to Build an Urban Get Home Bag for CBRN Disasters

 (Image source: Image courtesy of Sensible Digs)

 Getting home in the calamity of a CBRN emergency could put you at odds with others.
 People may assume that disaster events are the opportune time to take advantage of you.
-In such instances, you may be forced to protect yourself.
+In such instances, you may be forced to protect yourself, which is where self defense is beneficial.

 (Image source: Image courtesy of Andrew IPSC)